Zaita/SDLT/README.md

-# NZTA Security Development Lifecycle Tool
+# NZTA Software Development Lifecycle Tool

 The SDLT is software that supports, and expedites I.T. security professionals as part of the change approval process within their organisation.